WANGDI0212/masque/README.md

 * to analyse 16S/18S/23S/28S/ITS data.
 It builds a count matrix, an annotation table and a phylogeny of the OTU.
 * to perform to use a set of parameters already tested on serveral projects for the numerous software used to perform the clustering and the annotation.
 * to perform an "uptodate" analysis considering the scientific litterature.

+## Process

+Shortly, the clustring process is performed in 4 main steps in MASQUE following Robert C. Edgar recommandation in [Uparse](http://www.nature.com/nmeth/journal/v10/n10/full/nmeth.2604.html):
+1. Read quality control
+2. Dereplication
+3. Chimera filtering
+4. Clustering
+5. Realignment/mapping
+6. Taxonomical annotation of the OTU
+7. Quality of every step

+You can find more information in the presentation [here](Targeted_metagenomics.pdf).
+We try to describre the idea behind each step and a complete TP to do it on your own.

 ## Installation